 The next step after data and information collection is analysis.
 The analysis of quantitative data includes, for example, computing the mean, standard deviation, standard error of the mean, and more.
-Sometimes, specialists use more sophisticated data analytical techniques to ensure validity, reliability, and consistency.
+Sometimes, more sophisticated data analytical techniques are used by the specialists to ensure validity, reliability, and consistency.